Suffocation Mate

 The Suffocation Mate Position

 Let us check each possible escape.
-The king cannot stay on g8 because it is in check.
-It cannot go to h8 because the bishop on b2 also covers h8 along the diagonal.
-It cannot go to f8 because the rook is there.
-It cannot go to h7 because the knight on f6 controls that square.
-And it cannot go to f7 because the pawn is there.
+The king cannot stay on g8 because the knight checks it.
+It cannot go to h8 or g7 because the bishop on b2 sweeps the entire a1-h8 diagonal.
+It cannot go to f8 because its own rook is there, and it cannot go to f7 because its own pawn is there.
+Nothing can capture the knight on h6: the king cannot reach it, and the h7 pawn only captures diagonally, toward g6.
+A knight check can never be blocked.
+Checkmate.

 The suffocation is complete.
-The king's own pieces on f7, f8, and h7 seal three escape routes, the knight seals another, and the bishop covers the rest while delivering the check.
+The king's own pieces on f7 and f8 seal two escape routes, the bishop covers the other two from eight squares away, and the knight applies the finishing touch.
 It is a masterful demonstration of how two minor pieces can outperform any single major piece when the conditions are right.

 Setting Up the Suffocation Mate